pasdam/mockit/README.md

 Mockit is a library to use during testing for Go application, and aim to make mocking of functions/methods easy.

+## Notes

+This is still a working in progress so **API might change** before reaching a stable state.

-Please note that the mocking might not work in some cases if function inlining is enabled, so it might be necessary to disable it during testing:
+Also please note that the **mocking might not work** in some cases if function inlining is enabled, so it might be necessary to disable it during testing:

 ```sh
 go test -gcflags=-l